Naguissa/uRTCLib/README.md

  * Rename to uRTCLib.zip
  * Install library on Arduino

- * Optionally you can edit uRTCLib.h to change I2C addresses or disable RTC setting functionality or EEPROM functionality,
+ * Optionally you can edit uRTCLib.h to change I2C default addresses or disable RTC setting functionality or EEPROM functionality.

 ## Example ##